-- A continued, strong financial performance driven by likefor-like growth of 3-4 % in a normalised market, stable gross margins in line with the past 10 years, and operating expenses relative to sales below 45 %. - An optimized store portfolio of approximately 320 fully owned stores.
-Capital expenditures related to maintenance is expected to run at a normalised annual level of MNOK 100, with an additional MNOK 2.0 per new store opening. - Additional capital expenditures in 2022 of up to MNOK 100 related to establishment of centralised warehouse in Sweden, financed by increased long-term debt. - To maintain moderate leverage and an efficient balance sheet - A target dividend pay-out ratio of 80-100 % of adjusted net profit with semi-annual payments.
+- A continued, strong financial performance driven by like-for-like growth of 3-4 % in a normalised market, stable gross margins in line with the past 10 years, and operating expenses relative to sales below 45%. - An optimized store portfolio of approximately 320 fully owned stores.
+Capital expenditures related to maintenance is expected to run at a normalised annual level of MNOK 80-90, with an additional MNOK 2.0 per new store opening. - To maintain moderate leverage and an efficient balance sheet. - A target dividend pay-out ratio of 80-100% of adjusted net profit with semi-annual payments.
 The distribution policy is dynamic, and any excess capital will be returned to shareholders.

+Lier, 13 April 2023

-Lier, 7 April 2022 The board of directors, KID ASA
+The board of directors, KID ASA

-Gyrid Skalleberg Ingerø

-Rune Marsdal Board member
+Gyrid Skalleberg Ingerø Board member Rune Marsdal Board member

-Karin Bing Orgland Board member Liv Berstad Board member
+Karin Bing Orgland Board member

+Anders Fjeld Chief Executive Officer Liv Berstad Board member